This feature request is working its way through the backlog queue. No new details are available yet.

 We would much prefer the ability to, from SharePoint, enable Teams for an existing SharePoint which is already in use.
 Or even an offline tool which could Teams-enable a sharepoint.

-Thanks!Jeff West supported this idea ·
+We will update you as work progresses.Jeff West supported this idea ·